|Add to your personal catalog|

-SO-302 Social Deviance and Criminology (Fall; Yearly; 3.00 Credits; S) Examines contemporary psychological and sociological theories of behavior deviation, including crime, delinquency, substance abuse and selected other categories.
+SO-302 Social Deviance and Criminology (Spring; Yearly; 3.00 Credits; S) Examines contemporary psychological and sociological theories of behavior deviation, including crime, delinquency, substance abuse and selected other categories.
 Typologies for classifying and studying crime are developed and evaluated.
 Trends in behavior deviation, including the characteristics of offenders and victims, are critically explored.
 Informal and formal, as well as proactive and reactive, social control systems aimed at managing behavior deviation are described and analyzed.
 Prerequisites: SO101 or AN151.

 SO-305 Gender and Society (Spring; Yearly; 3.00 Credits; S) This course is designed to explore the history and discourse related to the experiences and sociological definitions of gender roles across global and domestic contexts.
 Students will participate in critical analysis of the scholarship of gender roles using classical and contemporary works.
 The course will explore domestic and international experiences of men and women in biological, cultural, economic, environmental and political contexts.
 Prerequisites: SO101 or PY101.